e280/shrimple/README.md

 - `user.sessionId` — *string*
   ephemeral id for this one login session, looks like `"3642b7a2ff316e43aff061ae021d69884484ed3286248fc10349ddee7902b146"`
 - `user.token` — *string*
-  json web token for this session, can be cryptographically verified on your servers
+  json web token for this session, for crypto-verification magic